The Week Ahead - 1/12/24

 As a reminder, I have removed most of the background material, which you can get in the Feb 4th blog post.
 As you know I’ve moved on to 4Q and beyond.
 You can reference this post from 12/1/24 for stats on 3Q.

-2025 quarter-by-quarter earnings expectations on net fell back this week but not uniformly.
-Q1 ‘25 fell two tenths to +11.9% (-2.2% last 9 wks) but Q2 ‘25 was up two tenths to +11.6% (-1.7% last 9 wks).
-Q3 was down four tenths to +15.2%, and Q4 edged one tenth lower to +16.6%.
+2025 quarter-by-quarter earnings expectations on net increased this week but not uniformly.
+Q1 ‘25 fell one tenth to +11.8% (-2.3% last 10 wks) but Q2 ‘25 was unch at +11.6% (-1.7% last 10 wks), Q3 was up a tenth to +15.3%, and Q4 up a big six tenths to +17.2%.

-2025 earnings expectations fell -10 cents to $275.05 (now +14.9% growth), still up +46 cents from low 5 wks ago which was the least since February.
+2025 earnings expectations improved +14 cents to $275.19 (now +14.8% growth), now up +65 cents from the recent low 6 wks ago which was the least since February.

-In terms of the $275.24 exp’d for 2025 Factset notes it will be a record although also notes that there is on average over the past 25 yrs a -6.3% deterioration from where it starts the year (so Jan 1, 2025) w/analysts overestimating in 17 of those yrs.
+In terms of the +14.8% earnings growth exp’d for 2025 Factset notes it will be a record at $275.19, although also notes that there is on average over the past 25 yrs a -6.3% deterioration from where it starts the year ($275.05) w/analysts overestimating in 17 of those yrs (which would equate to $257.72).
 But it should be noted that average includes 4 outlier years (2001, 2008, 2009 & 2020) where the overestimation was b/w 27-43% due to recessions.
-Excluding those, the difference is just -1.1%.
+Excluding those, the difference is just -1.1% (which would equate to $272.02).

 Factset also notes that “"analysts believe earnings growth for companies outside the 'Magnificent 7' will improve significantly in 2025.
 While analysts expect the 'Magnificent 7' companies to report earnings growth of 21% in 2025, they expect the other 493 companies to report earnings growth of 13%...a substantial improvement to ...just over 4% earnings growth for these same companies for CY 2024."

 In terms of exp’d 2025 revenues, analysts are looking for 5.8%, above the 10-year average of 5.1% (2014 – 2023).
 Ten of the eleven sectors are projected to report year-over-year growth in revenues, led by the Information Technology sector.
-The Energy sector is the only sector expected to report a year-over-year decline in earnings.
+The Energy sector is the only sector expected to report a year-over-year decline in revenues.

 They also see at a record profit margins at 13%, well above the 10-yr average of 10.8% and the highest since Factset started tracking the metric in 2008 (previous high was 12.6% in 2021).